What is Token Generator?

 Loading your tools...

-Generate cryptographically secure random tokens for API keys, session tokens, CSRF tokens, password reset links, and secret keys.
+Generate cryptographically secure random tokens for API keys, session identifiers, and signing secrets.
 Choose hex, Base64, Base64URL, or alphanumeric format with custom length from 16 to 256 characters.
 Uses the Web Crypto API for true randomness.

 Token Generator: Select the token format (hex, Base64, alphanumeric), choose the length, and click generate.
 Copy the token for use in API keys, CSRF tokens, or password reset links.
 Uses cryptographically secure randomness.